azzajess/OSMC-LEDFX-WLED/README.md

 * Add `snd-aloop`
 * Save and close (Ctrl+X then Y then enter)
 * Reboot
+* Once the module is loaded you can validate it with `aplay -l` which

 This will add loopback devices to all your current devices and load at boot.
 NOTE: Since this loads at boot it will be device 0 as opposed.